tsackton/taelgar/Campaigns/Dunmari Frontier/Hoards/Merfolk Quest Treasure.md

 - A large (10 foot long) trident, taken from the herald of [[Gazankoa]] protecting the portal in [[Omi]].
 Abandoned in the temple of Gazankoa during the merfolk fight.
 ## Treasure Acquired in Buruli's Kingdom

-- A small humming piece of metal, which sounds like the ocean, found connected to the [[Jade Piece of Rai's Hand]] inside a shell in Buruli's temple to Gazankoa. %%SECRET[1]%%
+- A small humming piece of metal, which sounds like the ocean, found connected to the [[Jade Piece of Rai's Hand]] inside a shell in Buruli's temple to Gazankoa. %%SECRET a plane shift tuning fork to the plane of water%%
 - 17 amulets of [[Gazankoa]].
 Each amulet has a pearl in the center, with eight tentacles curling off in a spiral pattern.
 They are made of a variety of materials: 6 of shell, 7 of some kind of resin, 3 of ivory, and 1 of silver.
-Taken from various merfolk guards. %%SECRET[2]%%
+Taken from various merfolk guards. %%SECRET common (shell and resin), uncommon (ivory), and rare (silver) art objects; could sell for triple to a merfolk collector.
+Not magical, but can be used to navigate the dangers of Buruli's kingdom somewhat more safely.%%
 - 241 small pieces of coral, smoothed and marked with signs, that look like currency of some kind.
-Taken from various merfolk guards. %%SECRET[3]%%
+Taken from various merfolk guards. %%SECRET worthless, except to a collector, who might pay 100 gold for the lot.%%
 - 112 silver Chardonian coins
 - 14 dwarven gold coins
 - 109 Dunmari silver coins
-- 93 strange silver coins of a design you have never seen, with a small hole in the center and strange writing around the edge. %%SECRET[4]%%
+- 93 strange silver coins of a design you have never seen, with a small hole in the center and strange writing around the edge. %%SECRET from the southern kingdom with the city of gold -- see [[Milo's Story]]%%
-- A set of bone dice, merfolk made %%SECRET[5]%%
+- A set of bone dice, merfolk made %%SECRET common trade good. could sell for triple at least to a merfolk collector.%%
-- 63 merfolk gambling tokens, made of polished shell and stone. %%SECRET[3]%%
+- 63 merfolk gambling tokens, made of polished shell and stone. %%SECRET worthless, except to a collector, who might pay 100 gold for the lot.%%
 ### Recovered Treasure from the [[Stormdancer]]

 All returned to Milo, Tilly, and crew